awslabs/damo/USAGE.md

 Overview
 ========

 `damo` provides a subcommands-based interface.
+You can show the list of the available commands and brief descripton of those via `damo --help`.

-Every subcommand provides `-h` option, which shows the minimal usage of it.
+Every subcommand also provides `--help` option, which shows the basic usage of it.

 Recording Data Access Pattern